molmod/psiflow/docs/data.md

 ```
 The return value of Parsl apps is not the actual result (in this case, an integer), but
 an AppFuture that will store the result of the function evaluation after it has completed.
+By explicitly calling `.result()` on the future, we block the main code execution
+until the sum is actually computed, and literally ask for the result.
 For more information, check out the [Parsl documentation](https://parsl.readthedocs.io/en/stable/).

 In our geometry optimization example from before, we would implement the function